IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcap.md

 file, which is the most common case when generating or processing capture captures.

-When hosts with a different native endian format read a file, they must swap bytes as appropriate.
+When hosts with a different native endian format read a file, they must swap octets as appropriate.
 This is less efficient, but less common, and if repeated access to the files are important, then files can be translated and saved.

 # File Header